Spora-Foundation/Spora/README.md

 # Tondi Chain Whitepaper
 ## I. Project Overview: Unlocking the Performance Boundaries of Future Money

 **Tondi** is a next-generation high-performance transaction settlement and Layer 2 anchoring base chain jointly developed by **Avato Labs** and the **Tondi Foundation**.
-It inherits the DAG architecture of Kaspa (the world’s fastest PoW chain), achieving breakthroughs in throughput, privacy protection, security, and compliance.
+It inherits the DAG architecture of Tondi (the world’s fastest PoW chain), achieving breakthroughs in throughput, privacy protection, security, and compliance.

 Tondi is defined as a **“High-Performance PoW Programmable Settlement Layer”**, designed specifically for high-frequency trading, stablecoin settlement, compliant privacy payments, and **off-chain state anchoring and channel extensions** in core Web3 scenarios.

-It is not an extension of BTC or Kaspa solutions, but a brand-new architecture: built on a high-speed PoW DAG base layer, combined with **Eltoo, Channel Factories, CISA, PTLC, and APO**, forming a next-generation scalable settlement paradigm for the Bitcoin ecosystem.
+It is not an extension of BTC or Tondi solutions, but a brand-new architecture: built on a high-speed PoW DAG base layer, combined with **Eltoo, Channel Factories, CISA, PTLC, and APO**, forming a next-generation scalable settlement paradigm for the Bitcoin ecosystem.

 It is not only a high-performance base layer chain but also the ideal hosting platform for the maturation of the RGB protocol, natively supporting BTC Taproot-based Layer 2 contract structures.
 It is the first protocol fully compatible with the BTC Taproot ecosystem, significantly surpassing its performance and privacy limitations.